 Your pages should be set up to know what the prospect’s path was before getting to your website, and it should be tailored to what they already know.
 Does a prospect who has interacted with several of your banners and then clicked on a branded paid search ad really need to know more about your brand or the product’s capabilities?
 They already know what your brand is based on their journey, so tailor the landing page to closing the deal.

 Prospects provide information to receive an invite to join these small institutions.
 When the invite is sent to the prospect, it’s tailored to that prospect’s information.
 And when they click the invite, they’re not taken to a landing page that highlights how great these companies are—they already know this based on their request for an invite.
 Instead, they’re taken directly to the application, which is mostly pre-filled with information they already provided.
 This level of personalization shows the prospect your focus on making the banking process as easy as possible.

 Signing up for a banking product requires some key information to verify that consumers are who they say they are.
 Otherwise, all the other details are a waste of time.
 You may think you need information about annual income or how they heard about your product, but you don’t.
 It’s just an unnecessary burden to the customer.
 Additionally consider how your forms appear on a mobile site.
 Asking for countries or states with drop down menus create more friction for the customer on a smaller device.
 Less is more, especially when it comes to mobile.

-And simplicity isn’t just important in what you’re asking, but in how it’s presented.
+But, simplicity isn’t just important in what you’re asking, but in how it’s presented.
 Do you need five different pages for one application?
 Does the application really need a bunch of radio buttons and features that aren’t mobile friendly?
 Have you even thought about what the application looks like on a mobile device?

 Offering a great customer experience should be the cornerstone of marketing in the banking industry, and if you make the online sign-up process simple and easy, prospects will reward you with brand loyalty—and their dollars.